opensearch-project/documentation-website/_data-prepper/pipelines/configuration/processors/aggregate.md

 ### count

-The `count` event counts events belong to the same group and generates a new event with values of from the `identification_keys` and the count, which indicates the number of new events.
+The `count` event counts events that belong to the same group and generates a new event with values of the `identification_keys` and the count, which indicates the number of new events.
 You can customize the processor with the following configuration options:

- * `count_key`: Key name to use for storing the count.
+ * `count_key`: Key used for storing the count.
 Default name is `aggr._count`.
 * `start_time_key`: key name to use for storing the start time.
 Default name is `aggr._start_time`.
 * `output_format`: Format of the aggregated event.
-     * `otel_metrics` - Default output format.
-Outputs in OTel metrics SUM type with count as value
+     * `otel_metrics`: Default output format.
+Outputs in OTel metrics SUM type with count as value.
     * `raw` - Generates a JSON object with `count_key` field with count as value and `start_time_key` field with aggregation start time as value.

 For an example, when using `identification_keys: ["sourceIp", "destination_ip"]`, the `count` action counts and processes the following events: